RayDeeUx/SkipEditorObjects/about.md

 For JSON-literate folks, or for people who would like to hide objects based on historical Geometry Dash game versions, please use iAndyHD3's `Hide Editor Objects` mod whenever it is available on the index.

-This Geode mod is licensed under LGPLv2.

 Mod idea by [etherealxx](https://twitter.com/mjwathon) and [AutumnFlowa](https://twitter.com/AutumnFlowa).

+This [Geode mod](https://geode-sdk.org) is licensed under LGPLv2.
+To report bugs or get help with using my mods, press the Discord button in the lower left corner.